carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 ```
 and change its content to _master_.

-We also need to define the static IP addresses and hostnames for all nodes in the cluster in the /etc/hosts file.
+We also need to define the static IP addresses and hostnames for all nodes in the cluster in the `/etc/hosts file`.
 This will allow the master node to resolve the IP addresses of the worker nodes by name.
 Open the file with:
 ```
 sudo vim /etc/hosts
 ```